alopezlago/MODAQ/README.md

             -   One possible concern would be players changing their names, which could mess up stats.
             -   On a buzz in the reader's room (for that round), it should highlight the word and pop up a menu (correct/wrong), so then the reader can pick it.
+    -   Integrate with the score bot, with some few changes
+        -   A newer scorebot that keeps track of teams, but doens't need to support undo
+        -   When there is a buzz, alert the reader (can do a blinking buzzer light on some corner).
+Have it show the name of the player who buzzed in, so they can get ready to mark their buzz.
+        -   Bot reports the score from the reader
+        -   Still need an alternative export for stats (Sheets, YellowFruit)
+        -   Need to think on how to do setup
+            -   How does the bot know which room it's reporting?
+            -   Does the reader need to specify the player names?
+At some point yes, because both apps don't know about teams

 Note: if we ever test react components in the future, we'll need something like this for the tests:
 "test": "mocha --recursive tests/\*_/_.ts --exit --check-leaks --require ts-node/register --require global-jsdom/lib/register --require raf/polyfill -r tsconfig-paths/register"